laravel/jetstream-docs/2.x/features/teams.md

 ### The Team Object

-The team object that is accessed via `$user->currentTeam` or Jetstream's other team related Eloquent queries provides a variety of useful methods for inspecting the team's attributes and relationships:
+The team object that is accessed via `$user->currentTeam` or Jetstream's other team-related Eloquent queries provides a variety of useful methods for inspecting the team's attributes and relationships:

 ```php
 // Access the team's owner...